 Bursting with experience and passionate about our beautiful city, the board is charged with driving the Green Adelaide agenda.

-Chris is CEO of the not-for-profit organisation Koala Life, and Chief Strategic Adviser to Cleland Wildlife Park.
-He was the Presiding Member of the Adelaide and Mount Lofty Ranges NRM Board from 2011 to 2018, and Chair of the Board of Nature Play SA from 2016 to 2018.
+Chris is the Chief Strategic Adviser to Cleland Wildlife Park.
+He was the Presiding Member of the Adelaide and Mount Lofty Ranges Natural Resources Management Board from 2011 to 2018, and Chair of the Board of Nature Play SA from 2016 to 2018.
 Chris is also Adjunct Professor of Biology at UniSA and Adjunct Professor of Zoology at Adelaide University.
-He has published nine books, one DVD and more than 250 scientific and community publications.
+He has published 9 books, one DVD and more than 250 scientific and community publications.

 Claire is the Mayor of the City of Port Adelaide Enfield, elected in 2018.
 She was previously the Deputy Mayor as well as a Ward Councillor for 8 years.
 Claire is a leader with a strong background in education through her teaching and leadership roles.
 She is committed to providing responsible governance, and enhancing relationships and environmental sustainability whilst generating and influencing programs to connect individuals and community groups with one another.
 Claire enjoys exploring the great outdoors with her three children.

 Adrian was the CEO of the City of Marion and was previously CEO of the Yankalilla Council.
 He served six years in the Australian Army before becoming Academic Dean of a hotel management college in Switzerland.
 Returning to Australia, Adrian ran his own training business before joining BAE Systems as People Development Manager.
 Following HR roles with the cities of Charles Sturt and Adelaide, Adrian ran his own leadership consultancy for eight years.
 Adrian is a Council member of the Institute of Company Directors and a member of the Winston Churchill Memorial Trust Selection Committee.